Developing a Comprehensive Estimate: A Step-by-Step Guide for Construction Projects

 Learn More

-And always check for errors and validate the estimate to make sure that everything in your estimate is satisfactory to your needs.
+Always check for errors and validate the estimate to ensure everything in your estimate is satisfactory and complete.
 And above all, deliver the estimate on time.
-This time is typically identified in the bid documents as the required time to submit your bid, whether it be hand-delivered or sent by email.
+The deadline is typically identified in the bid documents as the required time to submit your bid, whether it is hand-delivered or submitted by email.

 photo of Ed Wenz